yaikobzeray/dev-journal/activity_log.md

 Generated Go and Dart stubs from proto file using protoc.
 Dart plugin still needs improvements for optional fields.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 02 July 2024 — Entry 5

+Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*